Garmelon/PFERD/README.md

 ## Installation

-Ensure that you have at least Python 3.7 installed.
+Ensure that you have at least Python 3.7 installed (3.6 might also work, didn't test it though).

-To install PFERD or update your installation to the latest version, run:
+To install PFERD or update your installation to the latest version, run this wherever you want to install/have installed PFERD:
 ```
 $ pip install git+https://github.com/Garmelon/PFERD@v1.0.0
 ```

 The use of [venv](https://docs.python.org/3/library/venv.html) is recommended.

+## Example setup

+In this example, `python3` refers to at least Python 3.7.

 A full example setup and initial use could look like:
 ```